senseexcel/senseexcel/README.md

 ![Open Hub](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Open-Hub.png)

-This button allows you to choose your a Qlik Sense App and access the dimensions, measures and underlying object data associated with it.
+This button allows you to select a Qlik Sense App and access the Dimensions, Measures, Fields and underlying Object data and definitions associated with it.
 By default, a single workbook is associated with a single Qlik Sense App.
-Just like within Qlik Sensee itself, all bookmarks, filter selections etc. will apply and act upon all Qlik Sense related data within the workbook.
+Just like within Qlik Sense itself, all bookmarks, filter selections etc. will apply and act upon all Qlik Sense related data within the workbook.

 It is possible to cause specific data elements to not respond to filters/bookmark selections.
 Utilizing an Altered State (see Section 6.7), Table column definition or SenseEV() (see section 8.3) formula you can specify a different behavior or source App.